Joviar27/Joviar27/README.md

 # Hello there, i'm Joviar 🙌

-I'm An undergraduate student majoring in Information Systems at Brawijaya University, i have high interest in Mobile and Front End Programming while also having quite a lot of experience on working and leading a team through my various participation in organization, committe and activity.
+Final year Information System Undergraduate Student and Bangkit Academy 2023 Mobile Development Distinction Graduate.
+A committed individual to continuously improve and learn while also possess the ability to easily adapt to new environment.
+My field of interest lies in Android Development, Information Systems, and UI/UX Design.

 ## Reach Me Out ! ✨